 The less chance we have of being killed’.

-Grigg spun off his own company, the Howdy Corporation, and went to work on lemon-lime flavors, which had not achieved popular acclaim at the time.
-After a few years—presumably hunched over a laboratory table surrounded by bunsen burners, test tubes and seltzer bottles—Grigg finally had his magnum opus.
-And, as one would guess from someone whose first two name ideas were Howdy and Whistle, Grigg named his new concoction “Bib-Label Lithiated Lemon-Lime Soda”.
-“Bib-Label” because he planned for his company’s labels to be placed over the neck of the bottle like a bib; “Lithiated” because it contained lithium (in an amount I have been unable to ascertain).
-Yes, lithium.
-Why yes, I do prefer my soda comes with mind-altering pharmaceuticals.
-It harkens back to a bygone era of patent medicines: Dr. Phineas J. Pinkham’s Sodawater Carbo-lixirs come in Pineapple Penicillin, SSRI Strawberry with Swamp Root Extract, Berry Berry Benzedrine with Bison Liver, and Quince Quaaludes with Pennyroyal—accept no substitutes (incidentally, regions with higher naturally-occurring amounts of lithium salts in the water supply have lower suicide rates).
-Anyways, that whopper of a name was pretty quickly changed to 7-Up Lithiated Lemon-Lime, and shortly thereafter to just 7-Up.
+Lemon-lime flavors hadn’t yet caught on, so Grigg sequestered himself in a laboratory surrounded by bunsen burners, bubbling erlenmeyer flasks, and seltzer bottles to develop his magnum opus.
+As one would expect from a man who named his first two efforts Howdy and Whistle, Grigg called his new concoction “Bib-Label Lithiated Lemon-Lime Soda.”
+“Bib-Label” because he planned for his company’s labels to be placed over the neck of the bottle like a bib; “Lithiated” because it contained lithium.
+Yes, lithium—harkening back to a bygone era of patent medicines and snake oils.
+Dr. Phineas J. Pinkham’s Sodawater Carbo-lixirs come in Pineapple Penicillin, SSRI Strawberry with Swamp Root Extract, Berry Berry Benzedrine with Bison Liver, and Quince Quaaludes with Pennyroyal.
+Accept no substitutes.
+By the way: regions with higher naturally-occurring amounts of lithium salts in the water supply have lower suicide rates.

 3. Nellie Cashman was a nurse, philanthropist, gold prospector, and badass.
 Born in Ireland and raised mostly in the US, Cashman left home in 1874 for the Cassiar Mountains of British Columbia, as the Klondike Gold Rush was underway.
 She became the first white woman to enter the Cassiar Mountains.

 There, she established a boarding house for miners where money was collected for charity.
-Upon learning that a group of miners was trapped in the mountains following some particularly severe weather, Cashman organized a six-person search party and took off to find the stranded men (and bring them supplies, as most were suffering from scurvy).
-The rescue party was forced to wait out the storm for 77 days in a camp at the base of the mountains; the weather was so severe the Canadian army sent in troops to rescue Cashman, assistance she politely refused.
-She subsequently saved the stranded miners and earned the nickname Angel of the Cassiar.
-Apparently bored with the Klondike, she then moved to Tombstone, Arizona, where she worked as a nurse.
-After a brief sojourn to Baja for an aborted gold-prospecting venture that came up dry, she returned to Tombstone and to raise her sister’s children.
+Once, upon learning that a group of miners was trapped in the mountains following some particularly severe weather, Cashman organized a six-person search party and took off to find the stranded men.
+Her rescue party was forced to wait out the storm for 77 days in a camp at the base of the mountains; the weather was so severe the Canadian army sent in troops to rescue Cashman.
+She refused assistance, then saved the stranded miners and earned the nickname Angel of the Cassiar.
+Apparently bored with the Klondike, Cashman then moved to Tombstone, Arizona, where she worked as a nurse.
+After a brief sojourn to Baja for an aborted gold-prospecting venture that came up dry, she returned to Tombstone to raise her sister’s children.

 It was around this time that the Bisbee Massacre occurred near Tombstone.
 In 1883, a group of banditos robbed the Goldwater & Castenada Mercantile in Bisbee.
-Because stuff like this also apparently happens in real life, when the thieves strolled in, the mining company payroll they had planned to steal had not yet arrived at the bank.
-Rather than wait it out, they took what they could, started shooting up the town—and this is my favorite part—left at a “leisurely pace”, robbing others as they made an extremely slow getaway.
+Because stuff like this also apparently happens in real life and not just movies, the mining company payroll the thieves intended to steal had not yet arrived.
+Rather than wait it out, they took what they could, started shooting up the town—and this is my favorite part—left at a “leisurely pace,” robbing others as they made an extremely slow getaway.
 They left four dead bodies in their wake.
-The five culprits were eventually tracked down by a posse,
+The five culprits were eventually tracked down by a posse.

-and a sixth accomplice, a Bisbee businessman, was also arrested.
-While the bandits were sentenced to death, the accomplice received life in prison.
-That wasn’t good enough for the townspeople, who broke into the jail, dragged the accomplice out—leaving the bandits behind—and strung him up (the official coroner’s report lists his cause of death as emphysema.
-JUSTICE!).
-Given the town’s total fucking blood lust, the sheriff decided to give out and/or sell tickets to the mass hanging, and erected some bleachers in the town square.
+Given the town’s blood lust, the sheriff decided to give out and/or sell tickets to the mass hanging, and erected some bleachers in the town square.
 This was a bridge too far for Cashman, who decried the spectacle.
 When her consternation went unheeded, she found a weakness in the bleachers just like the fucking Death Star and destroyed them the night before the hanging (the weakness: her axe).
 The hanging still went on—the tombstone is famous:

 but when there were murmurings about exhuming the bodies to use as medical practice, Cashman hired guards to prevent the bodies from being desecrated.
 Like I said, badass.
 Today, you can still eat breakfast at Nellie Cashman’s Monday Club Cafe, but it only gets 3 stars on Yelp.

 Destro’s full name is James McCullen Destro XXIV, Laird of the Castle Destro in Scotland.
-He comes from a long line of arms dealers.
-Classic Destro move: hire mercenaries to ignite conflict in tenuous regions, then make fat cash selling arms to both sides.
-His trademark mask is forged of beryllium steel, and was forced on an ancestor by Cromwell after an arms deal gone wrong.
+He comes from a long line of arms dealers, whose primary business tactic involved hiring mercenaries to ignite conflict in tense regions, then make cash selling arms to both sides.
+Destro’s trademark mask is forged of beryllium steel, and was forced on an ancestor by Cromwell after an arms deal gone wrong.
 Intended as a mask of shame, the Destros have turned it into a badge of honor.
-Terrifying, terrifying honor.
-His neckchain is the Scottish symbol for absolute power (I can’t believe there’s a symbol for that).
-I think I was secretly jealous of Destro as a kid because he was making time with the Baroness.
+His neckchain is the Scottish symbol for absolute power, and I can’t believe they have a special symbol just for that.
+Finally, I think I was secretly jealous of Destro as a kid because he was making time with the Baroness.